aniruddha-deshmukh-triveous/helsenorge-designsystem/README.md

 View our [Storybook](https://frankensteinstorybook.z1.web.core.windows.net/master/) to see all components and their props.

-## Making a new component in @helsenorge/designsystem-react
+## Making a new component in triveous-h-d

 ```sh
 npm i